AdobeDocs/workfront.es-ES/help/quicksilver/planning/access/sharing-permissions-overview.md

   >[!IMPORTANT]
   >
-  >Si la instancia de Workfront de su organización se ha incorporado a la experiencia unificada de Adobe, los usuarios con los que desea compartir objetos de Planning deben agregarse a Adobe Admin Console.
-No puede compartir objetos de Planning con usuarios de Workfront que no se hayan agregado a Adobe Admin Console.
+  >Los usuarios con los que desea compartir objetos de Planning deben agregarse a Adobe Admin Console.
+You cannot share Planning objects with Workfront users who have not been added to the Adobe Admin Console.

-* Puede compartir objetos de Planning de las siguientes maneras:
+* You can share Planning objects in the following ways:

-   * Internamente, se puede compartir un espacio de trabajo, una vista o un tipo de registro con las siguientes entidades de Workfront:
+   * Internally, you can share a workspace, a view, or a record type with the following Workfront entities:

       * Usuarios
       * Grupos